KhronosGroup/glTF/extensions/2.0/Khronos/KHR_materials_volume/README.md

 <figure style="text-align:center">
 <img src="./figures/transmissive-roughness.png"/>
-<figcaption>Transmissive sphere with varying roughness.
-From left to right: 0.0, 0.2, 0.4.</figcaption>
+<figcaption><em>Transmissive sphere with varying roughness.
+From left to right: 0.0, 0.2, 0.4.</em></figcaption>
 </figure>

 If the extension is combined with `KHR_materials_translucency`, the translucent BTDF remains unchanged.

 <figure style="text-align:center">
 <img src="./figures/translucent-roughness.png"/>
-<figcaption>Translucent sphere with varying roughness.
-From left to right: 0.0, 0.2, 0.4.</figcaption>
+<figcaption><em>Translucent sphere with varying roughness.
+From left to right: 0.0, 0.2, 0.4.</em></figcaption>
 </figure>

 For best results, we recommend using translucency in case the medium exhibits strong subsurface scattering (small scattering distance, high subsurface color).
 Real-time implementations may use translucency as a cue to switch to approximations for subsurface scattering that work well for materials like skin or candle wax.
 For these dense materials, the visual difference between transmission and translucency is small, as the path a light travels is dominated by volume scattering.
 The scattering interaction at the volume boundary has only a small effect on the final result.
 In some cases it might even be possible to fake subsurface scattering with translucency and a thin-walled material.

 <figure style="text-align:center">
 <img src="./figures/transmission-translucency.png"/>
-<figcaption>Comparison of combining subsurface scattering with either transmission or translucency.
+<figcaption><em>Comparison of combining subsurface scattering with either transmission or translucency.
 Left: Rough transmission and subsurface scattering.
 Middle: Translucency and subsurface scattering.
 Right: Translucency without subsurface scattering using a thin-walled material.
 Colors are adjusted manually so that they look similar in the three configurations.
-This adjustment is needed in order to account for differences in distances and to minimize the impact of energy loss from the rough microfacet BTDF.</figcaption>
+This adjustment is needed in order to account for differences in distances and to minimize the impact of energy loss from the rough microfacet BTDF.</em></figcaption>
 </figure>

 ## Implementation